jpwhalley/GMS_Stats_Course/2_Statistical_Modelling/1_Introduction/practicals/bayesian_meta_analysis_practical.md

 ## Computing Bayes factors

-According to the 'Crucial Lemma' for multivariate normals shown in lectures, the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
+According to the 'Crucial Lemma' for multivariate normals shown in lectures (see [here](https://github.com/jpwhalley/GMS_Stats_Course/blob/master/2_Statistical_Modelling/1_Introduction/notes/Computing%20BFs%20using%20the%20normal%20approximation.pdf), the product of an MVN prior and an MVN likelihood is equal to an MVN multiplied by a constant.
 And the constant is itself computable by MVN evaluated at the effect size estimate.